 Map showing the data connection between Redmond and Northern Scotland

 Quantum computers are coming.
 The exact timeline is uncertain, but a quantum computer powerful enough to break today’s asymmetric cryptography may come online in 10 – 15 years.
 That cryptographically relevant quantum computer will allow adversaries to break encryption and signing of today’s internet communications.
 So, before that happens, the entire world needs to start using post-quantum cryptography – cryptography designed to be secure against quantum attackers.

-The migration will take time – it’s going to take a long time to update all the applications, services, and infrastructure to support the new algorithms, and issue new credentials where they’re needed.
+The migration will take time – it’s going to take time to update all the applications, services, and infrastructure to support the new algorithms, and issue new credentials where they’re needed.
 While that migration is underway, we can use encrypted network tunnels to protect the traffic from software and devices that are not yet fully protected.

+Map showing the data connection between Redmond and Northern Scotland